interp2 — Interpolate values on two-dimensional grids in MATLAB and RunMat.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how interp2 works, line by line, in Rust.
+Read exactly how interp2 is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.